salesforce-ux/stylelint-sds/README.md

 | `--config-style <path>`  | PPath to stylelint config file', DEFAULT_STYLELINT_CONFIG_PATH               | lint                                       |
 | `--config-eslint <path>` | Path to eslint config file', DEFAULT_ESLINT_CONFIG_PATH                      | lint                                       |
 | `--editor <editor>`      | Editor to open files with (e.g., vscode, atom, sublime).
 Defaults to vscode | lint,lint:styles, lint:components          |

+These options can also be visualised by using `--help` with each command.
+For example: Running `slds-linter lint --help` will give the options which can be used along with `lint`.

 #### Detailed Steps